selloween/docker-multi-wordpress/README.md

 This setup let's you focus on developing your WordPress Theme and/or Plugin without the headaches of changing file permissions, ownerships and UIDs/GIDs by avoding volume bind mounts of default directories - e.g. ``wp-content``and therefore getting permission conflicts out of the way.
 (Information on using bind mounts: https://docs.docker.com/storage/bind-mounts/)

-### Requirements

-The only requirement is running Docker and Docker Compose on your system.
-This configuration was sucessfully tested using ``Docker version 18.05.0-ce`` and ``docker-compose version 1.21.2``

 ## Project Structure